 More so than almost any other event in history, the coronavirus is forcing us to reconsider the way we do things – how we educate our children, how we earn an income, how we stay connected with family and friends.
 The funeral industry is no different and COVID-19 is challenging how we view traditional funerals and consider how we really want to be celebrated.

+COVID-19 is limiting funeral attendance across most of Australia, with socially-distanced mourners unable to comfort one another with hugs.
 The effect of this is significant as the traditional funeral industry is built to support large gatherings of people in a funeral parlour, chapel or venue.
 With this no longer possible, families are being forced to reconsider how they will commemorate a loved one.
 Some families are opting for a small private service for immediate family only.
 Others are having no service at all while restrictions are in place, instead opting for a direct cremation (a cremation without an accompanying funeral service) and intending to wait until restrictions are lifted for a fitting celebration of life later on.

 Although it may be unfamiliar to many, all funeral homes actually offer a direct cremation service as an option for families.
 A direct cremation service includes the arrangement of all the basic requirements: paperwork, collection, cremation and the return of ashes to the family.
-What it does not include is the traditional notion of a funeral service – for example a church service or a viewing of the body.
+What it does not include is the traditional notion of a funeral service – for example, a church service or a viewing of the body.
 Although a major change – particularly when compared with the concept of a traditional funeral – this no-frills approach has been a growing trend well before the impact of coronavirus forced the social distancing restrictions.